jfbu/etoc/README.md

 ## PDF Tagging

-Refer to the this PDF document (by Frank Mittelbach and Chris Rowley): [*LaTeX Tagged PDF—A blueprint for a large project*](https://www.latex-project.org/publications/2020-FMi-TUB-tb129mitt-tagpdf.pdf) for background information, and to the [latex3/tagging-project](https://github.com/latex3/tagging-project) and [latex3/tagpdf](https://github.com/latex3/tagpdf) repositories to current status of this upstream LaTeX project.
+Refer to the this PDF document (by Frank Mittelbach and Chris Rowley): [*LaTeX Tagged PDF—A blueprint for a large project*](https://www.latex-project.org/publications/2020-FMi-TUB-tb129mitt-tagpdf.pdf) for background information, and to the [latex3/tagging-project](https://github.com/latex3/tagging-project) and [latex3/tagpdf](https://github.com/latex3/tagpdf) repositories for current status of this upstream LaTeX project.

 Here is a description from dev `etoc.dtx` of what is hoped for at this stage regarding this topic (this will be kept updated with `etoc.sty` pushes to this repo):